 Director: María Soto and Josep Vallverdú

-Les Borres Cave site is a rock-shelter, located in the head of Siurana river basin, which origin is related to a karstic landscape originated during the collapse of thick limestone cliff dated as Triassic.
-Actually, the site is a big rock-shelter originated by the collapse of a previous phreatic cave due to slope and fluvial incision processes.
-The Siurana river down cutting creates a thick cliff where slope processes formed an undated talus cone.
-In the upper surface of this talus cone a pedogeneised (redzina-like to mollic horizon-like) limestone breccias conforms a late upper Pleistocene-early Holocene sedimentary succession.
+The Les Borres Cave site is a rock-shelter located in the head of Siurana river basin.
+Its origin is related to a karstic landscape originated during the collapse of a thick limestone cliff from the Triassic.
+The site is a big rock-shelter originated by the collapse of a previous phreatic cave due to slope and fluvial incision processes.
+The Siurana river downcutting creates a thick cliff where slope processes formed an undated talus cone.
+In the upper surface of this talus cone, a pedogeneised (rendzina-like to mollic horizon-like) limestone breccias conforms a late upper Pleistocene-early Holocene sedimentary succession.

-The Borres Cave site reaches ca. 40 meters width with a preliminary thickness of 1.5 meters.
-The maximum thickness of the talus cone reaches 20 meters showing typical sediments of glacial stages in the Mediterranean area (grèzes litées) Pleistocene aged.
-These sediments has not been explored yet, and their archaeological potential is actually unknown.
+The Borres Cave site reaches a width of ca. 40 meters with a preliminary thickness of 1.5 meters.
+The maximum thickness of the talus cone reaches 20 meters, showing typical sediments of glacial stages in the Mediterranean area (grèzes litées) that are Pleistocene aged.
+These sediments have not been explored yet, and their archaeological potential is actually unknown.

-The site was discovered by Dr. Salvador Vilaseca and his collaborators (Albert Prunera and Manuel Mata) during the 40's of the XXth century.
-Dr. Vilaseca published the archaeological remains recovered as the earliest record of human presence in the Prades Range.
+The site was discovered by Dr Salvador Vilaseca and his collaborators (Albert Prunera and Manuel Mata) during the 40s, in the 20th century.
+Dr Vilaseca published the archaeological remains recovered as the earliest record of human presence in the Prades Range.
 Fieldworks restarted in 2012.
-The preliminary studies of the archaeological assemblage as well as the 14C dates suggest a Late Magdalenian and early Epipaleolithic record.
-Technological assemblages shows a predominance of laminar debitage and the configuration of backed points and blades and endscrapers.
-The zooarchaeological studies shows a systematical processing and burning of mountain taxa like Capra and Cervidae.
+The preliminary studies of the archaeological assemblage and the 14C dates suggest a Late Magdalenian and early Epipaleolithic record.
+Technological assemblages show a predominance of laminar debitage and the configuration of backed points, blades and endscrapers.
+The zooarchaeological studies show a systematic processing and burning of mountain taxa like Capra and Cervidae.